 Italian club Spezia hit with 2-year transfer ban by FIFA

-American-owned Italian club Spezia was hit with a two-year transfer ban by FIFA on Friday for breaking transfer rules when it recruited young players from Africa.
+American-owned Italian club Spezia was hit with a two-year transfer ban by FIFA on Friday because the previous owners broke transfer rules years before the sale of the team by recruiting young players from Africa.

 FIFA said the case involved the Serie A club “bringing several Nigerian minors into Italy using a scheme aimed at circumventing (transfer of minor rules) as well as national immigration law.”

-Spezia placed 15th in Serie A last season and appointed former Italy midfielder Thiago Motta as coach this month.
+“We are shocked by FIFA’s decision to hand our club this heavy transfer ban," club president Phil Platek said in a statement.

+“The new ownership group and myself had no role in any alleged transgressions and strongly condemn every system which includes the transfer of minors,” he said.

-The club can appeal the sanction and ask for the punishment to be frozen pending a hearing.
+The case looks to be heading for the Court of Arbitration for Sport and the club can ask for the punishment to be frozen pending a final verdict.

 That could allow Spezia to register new signings during the current transfer window that is open through August.